Calls to TrueConf Server via SIP/H.323

 00<conf_id>,pin@<server>:<port>

-To make a call from the endpoint to a user registered on TrueConf Server use one of the following formats:
+To call a user registered on TrueConf Server from the terminal, use one of the following formats:

 • <User_ID>@<server>